 Furthermore, MIIS CySec Director Dr. Lochard is culminating a three-year project as chair of the “Understanding the Local Dynamics” panel of the NATO HUMINT Center of Excellence (HCOE) on behalf of NATO headquarters.
 This effort provides research to the Alliance on how to develop their cyberspace policy to address upcoming conflicts by incorporating various elements of technology with traditional analysis.
 The effort has yielded published books and working papers.

 Our website hosts several resources pages that are continuously updated to address the many facets of cyberspace.
 Here you can find information on our events, news articles, scholarly publications, books, websites, cyber hygiene, terminology, cyber security policies of various states and key maps digitizing relevant information.

 Our speaker series is open to the public otherwise noted.
 Many of our sessions are recorded and subsequently posted on the site.
-Finally, for our students, faculty, staff and partners we sponsor the Cyber Security Working Group which conducts workshops, co-hosts round-table discussions, co-organizes speaker series from the region and provides local field trips.
+Finally, for our students, faculty, staff and partners we sponsor the MIIS Cyber Security Working Group which conducts workshops, co-hosts round-table discussions, co-organizes speaker series from the region and provides local field trips.